awsdocs/aws-doc-sdk-examples/python/example_code/devicefarm/device_testing/README.md

 * A project ARN in Device Farm device testing
 * A device pool ARN
 * A prefix to use to distinguish runs of the test (such as a git branch)
+3. `pipenv`: This example uses Pipenv to contain its dependencies.
+If you are uncomfortable or unable to use such, The following dependencies are used:

+    * boto3
+    * requests

 ## Running the sample